Rural-Urban Differences in Performance of Clinicians Participating in MIPS

 Several studies have highlighted MIPS performance disparity by the clinician's affiliation, practice size, location, safety-net status, and specialty types.
 A recent study found that clinicians practicing in safety net counties characterized by low education, low income, and high housing burden perform poorly in MIPS.
 Similarly, another study found that higher social-risk caseload was associated with lower performance and higher likelihood of negative payments among MIPS clinicians, even after accounting for complex patient bonuses designed to account for medical complexity and social risk factors of patients.
 Studies show that clinicians affiliated with health care systems and those who serve fewer patients with low socio-economic status and fewer medically complex patients can gain comparatively higher advantages from the MIPS program.
 Similarly, there is also some evidence that clinicians serving minority patients may perform poorly in the MIPS program.

 Despite several studies on MIPS program performance, a detailed examination of the MIPS performance of rural clinicians is lacking.
-Our findings regarding rural clinician MIPS performance and spending will be critical to identify appropriate policies to promote rural clinician performance under pay-for-performance programs.
-Moreover, our analysis regarding clinicians serving a large proportion of racial/ethnic minorities will be fundamental to understanding how these programs affect clinicians serving minority populations, especially in rural areas.
+Our findings regarding rural clinician MIPS performance and spending are critical to identify appropriate policies to promote rural clinician performance under pay-for-performance programs.
+Moreover, our analysis regarding clinicians serving a large proportion of racial/ethnic minorities is fundamental to understanding how these programs affect clinicians serving minority populations, especially in rural areas.